HomeAll Buyer GuidesHow Staffing Firms Should Evaluate AI Interviewing Platforms (2026)

 Why phone interviews often outperform video for hourly roles

 This matters because friction directly impacts completion rates.
-Even small barriers like account creation, browser permissions, or scheduling links can reduce participation.
+Even small barriers like account creation, browser permissions, or scheduling links can reduce participation — contributing to the 60% application abandonment rate seen with slow or complex portals (2024).

 Phone interviews also allow candidates to participate while commuting or between shifts, which aligns with how hourly and field workers typically engage with employers.